codesorter2015/crossbrowserext/README.md

     "persistent": false/true
 }`

-Background pages are long-running scripts that help you manage state and coordinate tasks across extension components
+* Background pages are long-running scripts that help you manage state and coordinate tasks across extension components.
+* Background pages defined by background.html can include JavaScript code that controls the behavior of the extension.

+# Options Page
+* Any extension can have an options page, which lets users customize how the extension works.

+# Popup Page
+* The popup's contents are a web page defined by an HTML file (popup.html).
+* The popup doesn't need to duplicate code that's in the background page because the popup can invoke functions on the background page.

 # Content Script
 If you need access to the current page's DOM, then you have to use a content script.
 The code is run within the context of the current web page, which means that it will be executed with every refresh.
 To add such a script, use the following syntax.